 There's a small door that's open on the right side of Ramadan and Elena's trailer—its aluminium frame barely visible in the dim highway underpass where their mobile home sits propped up on bricks and throw-away stilts.
 A solitary streetlamp emits a faint amber glow, but no matter, the world beyond the door remains an impenetrable black.
 Just in front of it, out of what used to be an empty mud-filled stretch of unoccupied land, a backyard was willed into existence; evidence of children at work in its every corner: a soccer ball, a bicycle tipped on its side, a number of wooden sticks strewn randomly all over the patchy lawn which, I presume, the kids use to play catch with Rambo, the family's crossbreed dog now intently observing my approach.

-Unconsciously, I fiddle with knobs on my camera, setting its sensitivity high.
+Unconsciously, I fiddle with the knobs on my camera, setting its sensitivity high.
 A dim world, into which I will cross momentarily, wouldn't reveal itself otherwise.

 Elena meets me with a warm, wide smile, Ramadan shakes my hand and makes a half-serious joke about how he didn’t believe that I would turn up as promised.
 People often express interest in their life but rarely follow through, he says.